-STEM Sussex was established by Bronagh Liddicoat (Fellow of the Institute of Civil Engineers) and her colleague Helen James, Head of Business Services at the University of Brighton, on 17th September 2001, just as the new STEMNET Network was launched.
+STEM Sussex was established by Bronagh Liddicoat (Fellow of the Institution of Civil Engineers) and her colleague Helen James, Head of Business Services at the University of Brighton, on 17th September 2001, just as the new STEMNET Network was launched.

 From a small organisation offering a limited number of outreach projects in a few schools and with a small selection of companies, the reach and impact of STEM Sussex has grown significantly.
 In 2016/17, 71,000 students from schools across the South East and approximately 200 companies engaged with STEM Sussex activities, schemes, events and competitions.